mojoD/Sansar-Custom-Scripts/README.md

 **Media Screen** - This is a full featured media screen that allows you to control content on a media surface in Sansar.
 See Wiki for a detailed description of it's many features.

+**Instruments** - Stand Alone Musical Instruments that you can play in Sansar.